ngneat/hotkeys/README.md

 ## Allowing hotkeys in form elements

-Hotkeys prevents shortcuts callbacks from firing when their event sources are form elements, that is, input, select, or textarea elements.
-To enable hotkeys in these elements, enable them using the allowIn option:
+By default, the library prevents hotkey callbacks from firing when their event originates from an `input`, `select`, or `textarea` element.
+To enable hotkeys in these elements, specify them in the `allowIn` parameter:

 ```ts
 import { HotkeysService } from '@ngneat/hotkeys';